-Next, you shouldn't need it, but just in case I'm listing it here for your information in the event you need to modprobe the sound driver for the onboard output on the Pi 4.
+Next, you shouldn't need it, but just in case I'm listing it here for your review in the event you need to modprobe the sound driver for the onboard output on the Pi.

 sudo modprobe snd_bcm2835

-We may need also to add a reference for a library in our .bashrc file to meet some of the dependencies of the software that is required.
+We also need to add a reference for a library in our .bashrc file to meet some of the dependencies of the software we installed above.
 This should run under the user that will be executing the Karen program.
 (You can also set this at runtime by prefixing it in the command call if you're not using a standard logged in user to start it up.)

 echo "" >> ~/.bashrc echo "export LD_PRELOAD=/usr/lib/arm-linux-gnueabihf/libatomic.so.1" >> ~/.bashrc